jjvanzon/JJs-Reference-Architecture/api.md

 You might not want to map *binary* and other *serialized data fields* using [`NHibernate`](#nhibernate), because it can harm performance quite a bit.

 Retrieving some loose fields of an [entity](patterns.md#entity), would also retrieve a blob in that case.
-As wel as saving a whole blob, when changing just a few fields.
+As well as saving a whole blob, when changing just a few fields.
 That data transmission can be quite a bottle-neck sometimes.

 Using separate [`SQL`](#sql) statements for retrieving blobs might be a better alternative.